Method-Security/osintscan/NOTES.md

 * 22 seconds for 500 words
 * about 38 minutes for 50k words (makes sense, this is roughly 22 seconds multiplied by 100)

+### Correctness

+Checked for false positives via `nslookup` on output and didn't find any.

+Finding false negatives is harder; the way I did it was by running `dnsrecon -d google.com -t brt` and comparing the results with those of `osintscan dns brutesubenum --domain google.com --wordlist /usr/share/dnsrecon/namelist.txt`.
+It's not trivial to know whether both programs found the same domains due to differences in output format, but I believe this is the case.
+Some parsing of the `dnsrecon` output gives me 125 domains, whereas my output includes 120 domains.
+Drilling down on the differences, `dnsrecon` seems to be following CNAMEs and including results for aliases; for example, it includes `books.google.com` even though `books` is not in the input wordlist because there's a CNAME record for `catalog.google.com` with alias `books.google.com`.
+I believe this explains the discrepancy; unclear whether I should also be including the aliases found in CNAME records.